OBDS-Training/Help/content/en/docs/linux/files-navigate/index.md

 ### Cheatsheet

-Common options are listed below, in alphabetical order of the option flag.
+Common options for the `ls` command are listed below, in alphabetical order of the option flag.

 | Option | Long option | Descrition |
 |:------:|:----------- | ---------- |